-It depends on what you plan to do, but the gardening tasks performed should be easier to do at the beginning and at the end eg start and finish with easier activities such as potting, light weeding, planting out seedlings, tidying up beds, and light pruning.
+It depends on what and how much you plan to do.
+If you are planning a longer session the easier gardening tasks should be at the beginning and at the end of the session.

+For example e.g. start and finish with easier activities such as potting, light weeding, planting out seedlings, tidying up beds, and light pruning.